-In the deployment phase of the SESAR project, operational stakeholders shall deploy a new generation of air traffic management (ATM) equipment, systems and standards that constitute the SESAR concept of operations.
-The essential functionalities of this concept shall be deployed in accordance with framework laid down in Implementing Regulation (EU) No 409/2013 on the "definition of common projects, the establishment of governance and the identification of incentives supporting the implementation of the European ATM Master Plan" and shall be coordinated and managed by the Deployment Manager.
-This framework defines four main deployment instruments: Common Projects, deployment governance, the
+In the deployment phase of the SESAR project, operational stakeholders will deploy a new generation of air traffic management (ATM) equipment, systems and standards that constitute the SESAR concept of operations.
+The essential functionalities of this concept will be deployed in accordance with framework laid down in the Commission Implementing Regulation (EU) No 409/2013 on the "definition of common projects, the establishment of governance and the identification of incentives supporting the implementation of the European ATM Master Plan" and will be coordinated and managed by the Deployment Manager.
+This framework defines four main deployment instruments: Common Projects, deployment governance, the Deployment Programme and implementation projects.
+Moreover, the deployment governance encompasses the Policy level, under the responsibility of the Commission, the Management level under the responsibility of the Deployment Manager and the implementation level, under the responsibility of operational stakeholders that implement Common Projects.
+The contractual instrument that binds the three levels of governance is the SESAR Framework Partnership Agreement.
+The first common project, referred to as the "Pilot Common Project" or PCP, was adopted as the Commission Implementing Regulation (EU) No 716/2014.